EndlessSkyCommunity/awesome-endless-sky/README.md

 - [All Content Plug-In](https://github.com/endless-sky/all-content-plugin) - Allows you to buy every ship & outfit right off the bat.
 - [Animated ships!](https://github.com/beccabunny/Animated-ships) - Have you ever looked at the ships and thought that they looked a bit boring?
 This plugin adds animations to many of them, including some from @Darcman99's Spice plugin.
+- [Better Vanilla Pirates](https://github.com/Faptown/BetterVanillaPirates) - Do you love vanilla ES but wish that the human pirates, bounty hunters and related combat missions, were more interesting, and stayed challenging with worthwhile mission payouts even in the late game?
+30+ new repeating missions and many extensive, progressive pirate improvements.
 - [Czartrak's Ship Pack](https://github.com/czartrak/Czartraks-Ship-Pack) - Adds several new, mostly human ships.
 - [Endless Sky high-DPI](https://github.com/endless-sky/endless-sky-high-dpi) - The official plug-in for high-DPI monitors.
 - [ES-HUDs](https://github.com/comnom/es-huds) - A collection of HUD plug-ins.